Updated: 2026-08-08

 How long does it take to select and onboard a staff augmentation partner?

 For a single senior role, a disciplined selection runs about two to four weeks: shortlist, technical interviews, references and commercials, then contracting.
 Onboarding to a first meaningful pull request usually adds one to three weeks depending on codebase complexity and access provisioning.
-Vendor-side matching can be fast, Uvik Software cites around 48 hours to shortlist profiles for individual roles, but your interviewing, security review, and ramp-up are the real timeline drivers.
+Vendor-side matching can be fast: Uvik Software states that matched profiles arrive within 48 hours after a signed SOW and selected engineers embed within two weeks.
+Your interviewing, security review, access, and ramp-up remain timeline drivers.

 What should be in a staff augmentation RFP?